-88. Like the Target Date CITs, the Wells Fargo/SSGA Global Equity Index Fund and Wells Fargo/SSGA Global Bond Index Fund had insufficient performance track-records to qualify them for investment under standards of prudence.
-For instance, the Wells Fargo/SSGA Global Bond Index Fund was included in the Plan (through the Target Date CITs) immediately upon creation in December 2016.
+77. Like the Target CITs, the Wells Fargo/SSGA Global Equity Index Fund and Wells Fargo/SSGA Global Bond Index Fund had insufficient performance track-records to qualify them for investment under standards of prudence.
+For instance, the Wells Fargo/SSGA Global Bond Index Fund was included in the Plan (through the Target CITs) immediately upon creation in December 2016.

-- 89. To the best of Plaintiff's knowledge based on available information, neither the glidepath nor the combination of indices underlying the Target Date CITs had been tested for "target-date" investing before the Committee Defendants added the Target Date CITs to the Plan. - 90.
-At the time the Committee Defendants selected the Target Date CITs for the Plan, there were ample non-proprietary target date funds available with established performance track-records and lower costs than the Target Date CITs.
-For example, State Street Global Advisors sponsors a target date suite that it created in 2009 that is nearly 20% cheaper than the Target Date CITs. - 91.
-In addition to the fact that the Committee Defendants did not properly consider the performance of the CITs (which was non-existent) before transferring \$5 billion of participants' assets into them, they also have failed to give appropriate consideration to the marked underperformance of these funds since their creation. - 92.
-This failure to appropriately consider the underperformance of these funds since their selection for the Plan violates the Department of Labor's prudence regulation, which requires fiduciaries to engage in investment due diligence by giving appropriate consideration to the funds' performance and then to act accordingly.
-29 C.F.R. § 2550.404a-1. - 93.
-The Department of Labor's disclosure regulation, 29 C.F.R.
-2550.404a-5(d)(1)(3), requires Plan fiduciaries to disclose to participants investment returns compared to an "appropriate broad-based securities market index," i.e. a benchmark, for all fund options in the Plan.
+78. To the best of Plaintiffs' knowledge based on available information, neither the glidepath nor the combination of indices underlying the Target CITs had been tested for "target-date" investing before the Committee Defendants added the Target CITs to the Plan.
+Nor had the Target CITs demonstrated consistency between their stated glidepath and investment strategy as opposed to their actual glidepath and investment strategy.

+79. At the time the Committee Defendants selected the Target CITs for the Plan, there were ample non-proprietary target date funds available with established performance track-records and lower costs than the Target CITs.
+For example, State Street Global Advisors sponsors a target date suite that it created in 2009 that is nearly 20% cheaper than the Target CITs.

+80. In addition to the fact that the Committee Defendants did not properly consider the performance of the CITs (which was non-existent) before transferring \$5 billion of participants' assets into them, they also have failed to give appropriate consideration to the marked underperformance of these funds since their creation.

+81. This failure to appropriately consider the underperformance of these funds since their selection for the Plan violates the Department of Labor's prudence regulation, which requires fiduciaries to engage in investment due diligence by giving appropriate consideration to the funds' performance and then to act accordingly.
+29 C.F.R. § 2550.404a-1.

+82. The Department of Labor's disclosure regulation, 29 C.F.R. § 2550.404a-5(d)(1)(3), requires Plan fiduciaries to disclose to participants' investment returns compared to an "appropriate broad-based securities market index," i.e. a benchmark, for all fund options in the Plan.

-94. Pursuant to 29 C.F.R.
-2550.404a-5(d)(1)(3), the Committee Defendants selected the Morn ingstar l Lifetime Conservative Index as the appropriate broad-based securities market index for the Ta arget Da ate CITs.
+83. Pursuant to 29 C.F.R. § 2550.404a-5(d)(1)(3), the Committee Defendants selected the Morningstar Lifetime Conservative Index as the appropriate broad-based securities market index for the Target CITs.

-- 95. The Target Date CITs dramatically underperformed their respective benchmarks that were selected by the Committee Defendants and disclosed to participants.
-In just one year, the Target Date CITs underperformed their benchmarks by over 2%. - 96.
-Indeed, since their inception, the Target Date CITs underperformed their benchmark by approximately 2%, causing over one-hundred million dollars in losses to participants' retirement savings.
-Despite this consistent underperformance, the availability of cheaper, non-proprietary funds, and the Committee Defendants' failure of process when selecting the investment, the Target Date CITs remain the default option for participants in the Plan. - 97.
-Because the Committee Defendants failed to consider the lack of a track record of the Target Date CITs before adding them to the Plan and then retained the funds despite sustained underperformance, Plaintiff and other participants have lost over one hundred million dollars in retirement savings.
+84. The Target CITs dramatically underperformed their respective benchmarks that were selected by the Committee Defendants and disclosed to participants.
+In just one year, the Target CITs underperformed their benchmarks by over 2%.

+85. Indeed, since their inception, the Target CITs underperformed their benchmark by approximately 2%, causing over one-hundred million dollars in losses to participants' retirement savings.
+Despite this consistent underperformance, the availability of cheaper, non-proprietary funds, and the Committee Defendants' failure of process when selecting the investment, the Target CITs remain the default option for participants in the Plan.

+86. Because the Committee Defendants failed to consider the lack of a track record of the Target CITs before adding them to the Plan and then retained the funds despite sustained underperformance, Plaintiffs and other participants have lost over one hundred million dollars in retirement savings.